Startr/WEB-Sage.Education-docs/docs/features/webhooks.md

 Overview
 --------

-Open WebUI provides a webhook feature that allows you to receive notifications automatically whenever new users sign up to your instance.
-This is done by providing a webhook URL to Open WebUI, which will then send notifications to that URL when a new user account is created.
+Sage WebUI provides a webhook feature that allows you to receive notifications automatically whenever new users sign up to your instance.
+This is done by providing a webhook URL to Sage WebUI, which will then send notifications to that URL when a new user account is created.

-Configuring Webhooks in Open WebUI
+Configuring Webhooks in Sage WebUI
 ---------------------------------

 You will need to obtain a webhook URL from an external service that supports webhooks, such as a Discord channel or a Slack workspace.
-This URL will be used to receive notifications from Open WebUI.
+This URL will be used to receive notifications from Sage WebUI.

-To configure webhooks in Open WebUI, you have two options:
+To configure webhooks in Sage WebUI, you have two options:

 ### Option 1: Configure through the Admin Interface

-1. Log in to your Open WebUI instance as an administrator.
+1. Log in to your Sage WebUI instance as an administrator.
 2. Navigate to the `Admin Panel`.
 3. Click the `Settings` tab located at the top.
 4. From there, navigate to the `General` sectionn of the setting in the admin panel.